These 3 companies could be the first to reach an eye-popping $5 trillion market cap

-Despite a global pandemic, the sky seems to be the limit for corporate profits—as it was for Apple, which soared to a $3 trillion market value in early January, a landmark summit no company had reached ever before.
-Apple’s moment in the sun lasted only for minutes—its stock price since dropped and its valuation stands at $2.84 trillion—but surely it will be back there again, and its success is simply a sign of more to come.
+Despite a pandemic, the sky seems to be the limit for corporate profits—as it was for Apple, which soared to a $3 trillion market value in early January, a landmark summit no company had reached before.
+Apple’s moment in the sun lasted only for minutes—its stock price since dropped and its valuation is now $2.84 trillion—but surely it will be back up there again, its success a sign of more to come.

-At least, that’s according to XTB, a leading European foreign exchange brokerage, whose new research predicts which of today’s mammoth companies could be the first to reach the $5 trillion mark.
-Based on historical market capitalizations dating back to 2010 (and some Excel wizardry), XTB forecast that five companies could achieve the goal within the next half-century.
+At least, that’s according to XTB, a leading European foreign exchange brokerage, whose new research predicts which of today’s mammoth companies could be first to reach the mind-numbing $5 trillion mark.
+Based on historical market capitalizations dating back to 2010 (and some Excel wizardry), XTB forecast that five companies could do it within the next half-century.

-Unsurprisingly, all of them are tech businesses—led, of course, by Apple itself, which could cross the threshold within the next decade.
+Unsurprisingly, all of them are tech businesses—led by Apple itself, which could cross the threshold in the next decade.

 The ranking follows: